ethanc8/ethanc8/README.md

 * Machine learning
 * Large language models and their applications
-* Reverse-engineering proprietary, widely-used protocols, such as iMessage
+* Desktop software
-* Tools to assist in software development
+* Local-first collaboration
-* Software to support agricultural productivity and security
+* Robotics

 <!-- ## Languages, tools, and frameworks I use